netgroup/kubernetes-playground/README.md

 ### Kites experiments

-Kites allows you to test the traffic exchanged between nodes and pods thanks to the use of the iperf3 and netsniff-ng tools.
+Kites allows you to test the traffic exchanged between Nodes and Pods.

 #### Net-Test DaemonSet